nuxeo/doc.nuxeo.com-content/src/nxdoc/guides-and-tutorials/educational/first-steps-with-studio-technical-documentation-tutorial/implementing-documentation-items.md

     The widget edition pop-up displays several options for the widget you just dropped.
 6. Leave the default values for now, and click on **Save**.
 7. Click on the **Add Row** button to add two new rows to the layout.
-8. In the `quality`&nbsp;schema, drag and drop the `Nature` metadata on a row and save default values.
+8. In the `quality` schema, drag and drop the `Nature` metadata on a row and save default values.
 9. In the `file` schema, drag and drop the `content` metadata and save default values.
 10. Click on **Save**.
     In the end you should have a creation layout looking like: